YinHK-gameDev/unity-learn/art & graphics/textures/README.md

 An object in a 2D game may require a set of related graphic images to represent animation frames or different states of a character.
 Special techniques are available to allow these sets of images to be designed and rendered efficiently.

+### GUI

+A game’s _graphic user interface_ (GUI) consists of graphics that are not used directly in the game **scene** but are there to allow the player to make choices and see information.
+For example, the score display and the options menu are typical examples of game GUI.
+These graphics are clearly very different from the kind used to detail a mesh surface but they are handled using standard Unity textures nevertheless.

 https://docs.unity3d.com/Manual/Textures.html